-The age of the Emerald Lake moraine places retreat of the glacier from this location 12.5 ± 0.7 ka with glacial 425 stabilization occurring prior to this time (Fig. 5).
-Morainal deposits near the Lake Solitude cirque lip in the nearby Deleted: stagnation Teton Range (~175 km to the south) are dated to 12.9 ± 0.7 ka (Licciardi and Pierce, 2008; recalculated in Licciardi and Pierce, 2018).
-Together the ages of the Emerald Lake and Lake Solitude moraines imply a glacier response to the YD cooling with retreat during, or after, the stadial.
-A compilation of YD-age deposits from the western U.S. (Marcott et al., 2019), calculated using the PPT production rate and LSDn scaling scheme, highlight 9 separate moraine 430 exposure ages (including the Emerald Lake and Lake Solitude moraines) between 12.9 ± 0.7 ka (Licciardi and Pierce, 2008) and 11.5 \pm 0.5 ka (Marcott et al., 2019).
-Mean age and standard deviation of these moraines are 12.3 \pm 0.6 ka, while probability density indicates a higher peak earlier in the stadial (12.8 ka).
-All moraines in the compilation exist between 37-45° N and above 2765 m elevation.
-Taken together, these exposure ages suggest a regional glacial response to the YD stadial, with variability in timing of morainal abandonment- potentially driven by differences in 435 precipitation patterns (Lora and Ibarra, 2019), atmospheric lapse rate (Loomis et al., 2017; Zhang et al., 2019), or topographic control (Barr and Spagnolo, 2015).
-However, multi-centennial scale uncertainties within each age prevent conclusive attribution of moraines to early or late periods of the YD.
-Age of the Emerald Lake moraine calculated using the TL production rate $(11.6 \pm 0.6 \text{ ka})$ indicates retreat of the glacier later in the YD.
-Even with consideration of age uncertainty, the reported exposure age highlights moraine abandonment ~700 years after the onset of the YD stadial at a minimum (Fig. 5).
-As such, the glacier potentially stabilized in response to abruptly suppressed temperatures, maintained its position for > 700 years, and retreated as temperatures recovered at the end of the stadial.
-However, the deflated nature of the Emerald Lake moraine lies in contrast to the much younger Triangle and Frosty Lake moraines, as well as to the older LGM moraines found at Clarks Fork and Black Butte.
-Similar low-profile morainal deposits associated with mountain glaciation are attributed 445 to high-frequency glacier length variability during deglaciation (Barth et al., 2018).
-Therefore, the subdued profile of the Emerald Lake moraine suggests any period of stagnation was short-lived and/or characterized by low depositional rates.
-Any forcing of this response had minor impact in the overall trend of glacier retreat,
+The age of the Emerald Lake moraine places retreat of the glacier from this location 12.5 ± 0.7 ka with glacial stabilization occurring prior to this time (Fig. 5).
+Morainal deposits near the Lake Solitude cirque lip in the nearby Teton Range (~ 175 km to the south) are dated to 12.9 ± 0.7 ka (Licciardi and Pierce, 2008; recalculated in Licciardi and Pierce, 2018).
+Together the ages of the Emerald Lake and Lake Solitude moraines imply a glacier response to the YD cooling with retreat during or after the stadial.
+A compilation of YD-aged deposits from the western US (Marcott et al., 2019), calculated using the PPT production rate and LSDn scaling scheme, highlight nine separate moraine exposure ages (including the Emerald Lake and Lake Solitude moraines) between 12.9 ± 0.7 ka (Licciardi and Pierce, 2008) and 11.5 ± 0.5 ka (Marcott et al., 2019).
+The mean age and standard deviation of these moraines is 12.3 ± 0.6 ka, while probability density indicates a higher peak earlier in the stadial (12.8 ka).
+All moraines in the compilation exist between 37 and 45° N and above 2765 m elevation.
+Taken together, these exposure ages suggest a regional glacial response to the YD stadial, with variability in timing of morainal abandonment - potentially driven by differences in precipitation patterns (Lora and Ibarra, 2019), atmospheric lapse rate (Loomis et al., 2017; Zhang et al., 2019), or topographic control (Barr and Spagnolo, 2015).
+However, multi-centennial-scale uncertainties within each age prevent conclusive attribution of moraines to early or late periods of the YD.

+However, the deflated nature of the Emerald Lake moraine lies in contrast to the much younger Triangle Lake and Frosty Lake moraines, as well as to the older LGM moraines found at Clarks Fork and Black Butte.
+Similar low-profile morainal deposits associated with mountain glaciation are attributed to high-frequency glacier length variability during deglaciation (Barth et al., 2018).
+Therefore, the subdued profile of the Emerald Lake moraine suggests any period of stagnation was a short-lived one and/or was characterized by low depositional rates.
+Any forcing of this response had a minor impact on the overall trend of glacier retreat.